-Our elegantly appointed Shop offers a unique experience showcasing exquisite Australian jewellery featuring pink diamonds, opals and south sea pearls.
+Our newly renovated shop offers a unique experience showcasing exquisite Australian jewellery featuring Argyle Pink Diamonds, South Sea Pearls and opals.
 Also available are gifts and souvenirs such as natural gold nuggets, coin watches and a range of gold, silver and platinum coins.

-New Developments
+New developments